 Dining in Singapore can get really expensive, really quick.
 A modest dinner for two on Club Street could easily run you a hundred bucks.
 And after doing that for a couple of nights, you will be beyond grateful to discover the Hawker Centers, food markets that house a variety of food stalls featuring inexpensive Southeast Asian food.
-It is one of the quickest and cheapest places to eat in an otherwise very expensive area.
+It is one of the quickest and cheapest places to eat in an otherwise very expensive area, plus a unique food experience.
 I’m all in.

 For this Singapore bucket list venture, I wanted to have a progressive dining experience at one of these centers, sampling dishes from a few different stalls until my belly was about to burst.